 Air that is to be returned to the working environment for example from a down flow booth must be filtered to HEPA standard, to at least H14 and must be appropriately validated.
 In North America, there is a specific consensus standard called ANSI/AIHA Z9,.7-2007 (Recirculation of Air from Industrial Process Exhaust Systems).
-This consensus standard provides design and operational requirements for the recirculation of exhausted air from systems, which require special precautions for sensitising substances such as enzymes.
+This consensus standard provides design and operational requirements for the recirculation of exhausted air from systems, which require special precautions like enzymes.